May 18, 2021

 3. National recognition on web sites:

 Winners will be celebrated by IPAC and CAPPA on their respective websites.
 The names, contact information, brief bios, and synopsis of the accomplishment of the winners should be forwarded to CAPPA at the contact point noted below.
-The deadline for receiving these packages is June 18, 2021.
+The deadline for receiving these packages has been extended to June 30, 2021.

 4. The 73rd Annual IPAC National Conference, August 23-24, 2021 (Virtual):